On-Page SEO: What It Is and How to Do It

 Optimize for Page Speed

-• Largest Contentful Paint (LCP): amount of time it takes for the main piece of content to load
+• Largest Contentful Paint (LCP): Time for the main content to load

-To get started, enter your URL and click the “Analyze” button:
+To begin, enter your URL and click “Analyze.”

 PageSpeed Insights tool search